JosiahMendes/elec50010-2020-verilog-lab/2-verilog-errors/readme.md

 - Both the FF and bench-mark use examples of poor style.
 Try to recognise them, and the errors they might cause.

     *As the ff is a sequential logic device, it should use the `always_ff` block and use the "non-blocking assignment method `<=` .
 This ensures that the flipflop only changes on the clock edge.
 The testbench does not instantiate the `ff` module in the best way, it assumes the order of the inputs and outputs, it would be better if the inouts and outputs were explictily connected.*
+Sequential logic can use a number of forms, but you are encouraged to use the always_ff block, which should only contain "non-blocking" assignments using the <= assignment operator.
 - The test-bench never modifies `clock_enable`.
 Why might that be a problem?

     *The ff is not tested for when the clock is disabled, so there may be problems in the logic.*